ghc-proposals/ghc-proposals/proposals/0570-string-interpolation.rst

 Text
 ~~~~

-As mentioned in *Section 4.1 QualifiedStrings*, ``text`` should provide interpolator(s) using the built-in ``Interpolate`` class, but it may optionally also provide interpolator(s) with its own ``Interpolate`` class, if it wants an option to interpolate straight to ``Builder`` (e.g. ``interpolate @Int = Builder.decimal``).
-For all of these interpolators, whichever ``Interpolate`` class they want to use, they should probably always build with ``Builder``:
+After implementing ``StringInterpolator``, ``text`` should already have a decently performant interpolation using the default interpolation.
+As mentioned in *Section 4.2 QualifiedStrings*, ``text`` should provide interpolators that are simply the monomorphized versions of the default interpolator for ``Text``, ``LazyText``, and ``Builder``.

+However, the default interpolator forces primitive types to interpolate via ``String``, which might be inefficient.
+So ``text`` might be interested in providing additional interpolators using a new ``Text.Interpolate`` class providing ``interpolate :: a -> Builder``:

 ::

-    -- Data.Text.Interpolate.Builder
+    {----- Data.Text.Interpolate.Builder -----}

+    class Interpolate a where
+      interpolate :: a -> Builder

     interpolateRaw = fromString
-    interpolateValue = interpolate -- Either built-in Interpolate or new Builder.Interpolate
+    interpolateValue = interpolate
     interpolateAppend = mappend
     interpolateEmpty = mempty
-    interpolateFinalize = id
+    interpolateFinalize = interpolate

-    -- Data.Text.Interpolate.Lazy; re-exports everything else from Builder
+    {----- Data.Text.Interpolate.Lazy; re-exports everything else from Builder -----}

     interpolateFinalize = Builder.toLazyText

-    -- Data.Text.Interpolate; re-exports everything else from Builder
+    {----- Data.Text.Interpolate; re-exports everything else from Builder -----}

     interpolateFinalize = LazyText.toStrict .
 Builder.toLazyText

 With this support, users can write the following: